HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 The authors would also like to acknowledge Christopher Stark, Dmitry Savransky, Rhonda Morgan, and Armen Tokadjian for providing consultation on the AYO and EXOSIMS repositories.
-They would also like to thank Alex Howe, Justin Hom, and the whole Exoplanet Science Yields Working Group (ESYWG) for their valuable feedback and discussions.
+They would also like to thank Alex Howe, Justin Hom, and the rest of the Exoplanet Science Yields Working Group (ESYWG) for their valuable feedback and discussions.